stadium-software/repeater-datagrid/README.md

 ## Page
 To function correctly, the page must contain a number of controls.
 Some of these provide for DataGrid-specific functions, like paging, while others serve to simply display the data from your dataset.
 Each control set is defined in detail below.

+Add controls that match your columns to the page.

-The final set of controls for the example application will look like this:
+The set of controls needed for the LoadTest page in the example application will look like this:

 ![](images/PageControls.png)

+Add controls that match the FilterData dataset as described above.

 ### Main Container
 1. Drag a *Container* control to the page